Cost-aware Bayesian Optimization via the Pandora's Box Gittins Index: Conclusion

 \section{Conclusion}

 In this paper, we introduced a new acquisition function class for cost-aware Bayesian optimization, the \emph{Pandora's Box Gittins index}, based on an unexplored connection between Bayesian optimization and the \emph{Pandora's Box} problem from economics.
 We observed promising performance from two variants of this acquisition function class on both cost-aware problems which are the focus of this work, and, additionally, on classical uniform-cost problems.
 Performance gains tended to be largest on higher-dimensional and multi-modal problems.
-Our work constitutes a first step toward integrating ideas from Gittins index theory, including insights from generalizations of Pandora's Box, into Bayesian~optimization.
+Our work constitutes a first step toward integrating ideas from Gittins index theory, including insights from generalizations of Pandora's Box, and related areas such as queueing theory, into Bayesian~optimization.